------------------------------------------------------------------------------------

 Renan Assimos (Leibniz Universität Hannover, Germany)

-: When discrete geometry meets a geometric flow.
+Title: When discrete geometry meets a geometric flow.

 Abstract: We use ideas from discrete geometry to build new degree zero harmonic maps from surfaces of genus greater than one into two dimensional spheres.
 Those surfaces are then used as counter examples to a conjecture of Emery about harmonic map images and closed geodesics.